 Outside my house, I hear a schoolbus shifting gears.
 My other son DeShawn must have come home from school.
 He’s twelve, and aspires to be a rapper.
 Once, I told him he’s not a rapper.
 He said that I’m not his daddy.
 That stung, but I just smiled.
 With a quick wit like that maybe he’ll accomplish his dream.
 I just wish he’d stop stealing my Funko Pops.
 They’ll be worth a lot of money someday.
 They’re collector’s items.
 I know this because the company selling them said they’re collector’s items.

 I go upstairs, and find my wife alone with TJ and DeShawn’s biological father, Tyrone Senior.
-He is a large, muscular black man with an arrest warrant.
+He is a large, muscular black man with an active arrest warrant in his name.
 I am outraged to find them alone.
 How dare they? …Won’t they at least allow me to prep the bull?

 Apparently that’s not going to happen today.
 Tyrone tells me to hand over my paycheck and then leave.
 I ask him how much he wants.
 He says “all of it”.
 I guess I haven’t acquired enough good boy points with my wife.
 I hesitate, Tyrone asks if we have a problem, and I quickly say no. I’d never fight him.
 He might hurt his knuckles on my face.
 Anyway, it takes the bigger man to walk away from a confrontation.